 In June 2023, the Company entered into an at-the-market equity offering sales agreement with Craig-Hallum Capital Group LLC, that established a program pursuant to which they may offer and sell up to \$5.7 million of our Class A common stock from time to time in at-the-market transactions.
-No shares were sold under the at-the-market equity facility during the three months ended June 30, 2023.
+The Company sold an aggregate of 194,949 shares under the at-the-market equity facility for gross proceeds of \$1.0 million during the three months ended September 30, 2023.
+As of September 30, 2023, \$4.7 million remains available under the facility.